 When you’re injured at work in Maryland, it’s imperative you hire the right law firm.
-A firm that practices workers’ compensation law everyday and is familiar with the nuances of Maryland law.
+A firm that practices Maryland workers’ compensation law everyday and is familiar with the nuances of Maryland law.
 That experience can make a big difference in the amount of compensation you receive.
-Because the insurance company lawyers that review your accident claim will be experts in Maryland workers compensation law and they will use their knowledge to pay less for your claim.
+Because the insurance company lawyers that review your work injury claim will be experts in Maryland workers compensation law and they will use their knowledge to pay less for your claim.
 Remember, insurance companies make more money for their stockholders when they pay you less for your accident.

 That’s why it’s so important to have an experienced law firm with a proven track record like Mooney Law on your side.
 We’ve helped thousands of injured workers just like you navigate Maryland workers’ comp law, take on big insurance companies and get the compensation they deserve.
 We’d like to help you too.

 Helping Workman’s Comp Victims in Frederick County, Carroll County, Montgomery County, Washington County, Howard County and Baltimore County.

 Whether you were hurt on the job in Frederick County, Montgomery County or any other Maryland County, there’s a Mooney workers comp lawyer near you.
 With multiple offices throughout Maryland and Pennsylvania, Mooney can conveniently serve our clients from anywhere.
 We’re even set up to handle your case online and by phone so you don’t have to visit our offices if that’s easier for you.